SDL-Hercules-390/hyperion/readme/README.HDL.md

 END_DEPENDENCY_SECTION;
 ```

-The registration exports labels and their associated entry points to hercules, such that the symbols and associated entry points may    be known to hercules and any other module that may have been loaded.
+The registration exports labels and their associated entry points to Hercules, such that the symbols and associated entry points may    be known to Hercules and any other module that may have been loaded.
 The registration section is called once during module load.

 If we have registered a function that is also called from this DLL, then it must also be listed in the resolver section.
 This to ensure that the symbol is properly resolved when other modules are loaded.